suriyaprakhash/spring/reactive-web/README.md

+# Demystifying Blocking vs. Non-Blocking Web Requests

+This corresponds to the medium post [here](https://medium.com/p/ef95ca9f02b7/edit)

+## How to test

+- The project has client and server controller
+- Run the client at 8080 and server at 8081
+- Make the browser call to the client APIs - which inturn calls the server API
+- Comment the desired Web container (tomcat/netty) based on your testing to test the __bio__ and __nio__

+## TODO: Enhancement from here

+- Test file disk read and write
+- Test security configuration
+- Update the docker compose - and use watcher

+## OLD MISC

 ### Tested

 - If you remove **spring-boot-starter-web** from pom (ie. tomcat) and just have **webflux netty** _client/bio_ calls fail throwing